MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-index-design-guide.md

  <sup>1</sup> Rowstore has been the traditional way to store relational table data.
 In [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)], rowstore refers to table where the underlying data storage format is a heap, a B-tree ([clustered index](#Clustered)), or a memory-optimized table.

 ### Index Design Tasks
- The follow tasks make up our recommended strategy for designing indexes:
+ The following tasks make up our recommended strategy for designing indexes:

 1. Understand the characteristics of the database itself.
     * For example, is it an online transaction processing (OLTP) database with frequent data modifications that must sustain a high throughput.
 Starting with [!INCLUDE[ssSQL14](../includes/sssql14-md.md)], memory-optimized tables and indexes are especially appropriate for this scenario, by providing a latch-free design.
 For more information, see [Indexes for Memory-Optimized Tables](../relational-databases/in-memory-oltp/indexes-for-memory-optimized-tables.md), or [Nonclustered Index for Memory-Optimized Tables Design Guidelines](#inmem_nonclustered_index) and [Hash Index for Memory-Optimized Tables Design Guidelines](#hash_index) in this guide.